Rumzie01/CarlaCustomProject/README.md

 Pre Setup:
 - Currently Carla is using a custom engine fork for 5.2 during the transition phase.
 Until it can merge with offical epic UE repo you will need to download and build the engine from source (Infrequently).
 See other repo to install engine.

+- Python dependencies
 - Python 3.7.2 installed and the default version (very import as carla requires exactly 3.7.2 ....)
+-users have the option to install the CARLA Python API using pip3.
+Version 20.3 or higher is required.
+To check if you have a suitable version, run the following command: pip3 -V
+If you need to upgrade:

+pip3 install --upgrade pip
+You must install the following Python dependencies:

+pip3 install --user setuptools pip3 install --user wheel
 - VS 2019 (if you have 2022 installed make sure to uninstall .net 6.0 framework as UE needs to be build with .NET4.0 for carla)